How to Fix a Leaking Single Handle Faucet?: 7 Steps Guide

 What are the Reasons for Single Faucet Handle Leaking?

-Single faucet handle leaking causes these 4 main reasons such as
+A single faucet handle leaking causes these 4 main reasons:

-- Worn-out O-ring: The O-ring in the faucet handle can wear out or become loose over time cause to leak water from the faucet handle.
+1. Worn-out O-ring: The O-ring in the faucet handle can wear out or become loose over time cause to leak from the faucet handle.

 What are the Single Faucet Handle Leaking Water Damages?